Research

 -

-42N (formerly New England Arctic Network) - University of New England, Portland, ME | 11/2023
+42oN: The New England Forum for Arctic Collaborations, Portland, ME | 11/2023

 Poster presentation: Perseverance and Adaptation in South Greenland Farming Communities.